 Personal surveys, which typically have a smaller survey base, are frequently less quantifiable than written surveys.
 In other words, they are statistically less significant, harder to "prove" and more difficult to repeat.
-These can be vitally important factors when considering the design and application of a survey for attorneys, who are often skeptical of anything less than hard data and facts.
 However, if the firm wants to measure the subjective or future reasons why clients hire and fire, why attorneys thrive or fail, or why markets open or close, a personal survey can be the more productive choice.

-Focus groups are often held in a facility built for the purpose, especially if the sponsoring law firm prefers to remain anonymous.
+Focus groups are often held in a facility built for the purpose, particularly if the sponsoring law firm prefers to remain anonymous.
 A two-way mirror allows attorneys to view the session without being observed themselves, and video and audio recording equipment is frequently employed.
-Attorneys always play an active part of the process by developing objectives, observing participants' reactions to issues and acting upon recommendations.
+Attorneys always play an active part of the process by developing objectives, observing participants' reactions to issues, and acting upon recommendations.

 Client panels can be even more timely and inexpensive than focus groups.
 However, the firm needs to guard against potential conflicts that may exist among clients.
 Again, a skilled moderator working with a prepared agenda should be used to focus discussions and provide a report on the proceedings.

-Personal Interviews: For years, firms have interviewed their clients on an irregular basis.
+For years, firms have interviewed their clients on an irregular basis.
 Many are now meeting with clients at least yearly to measure current satisfaction and inclination to use the firm for additional services.
 Interviews usually last one hour or more and are conducted in the clients' office.
-Firms also conduct personal interviews of referral sources, potential clients and the firm's own partners and associates.
+Firms also conduct personal interviews of referral sources, potential clients, and the firm's own partners and associates.